cliosight-software/cliosuite/README.md

 currently being developed, will also have exclusive articles for paid members.

-Our first open-source project is a simple demonstration of express js, mysql, node js, bootstrap, HTML and CSS technologies to create a product introduction web app.
+Our first open-source project is a simple demonstration of express js, mysql, node js, bootstrap, HTML and CSS technologies to create a product introduction and registration web app.
 Instead of creating a single application for both the main project and the application introduction, we have decided to keep it seperate, and collect survey data and other information from the users exclusively through this simple web application.